1ambda/docker-kafka-connect/README.md

 me.
 It mysteriously just falls over without error messages in my testing.

+## What they don't tell you about Kafka Connect

+Kafka Connect is pretty well documented, and Confluent have done a good job of producing software that puts a lot of meat on the bones.

+Unfortunately, the Confluent docs are far from comprehensive, or even accurate.
+In addition there's something very, very important they don't tell you:
+Out of the box, you can't mix schemaful and schemaless formats.

+If you want to output data in a schemaful format (avro, parquet), you need to put data into kafka in one of two schemaful formats: avro, or the special "wrapperised" json format of `{"schema": {...schema obj...}, "payload": {...payload obj}}`.
+The latter format also doesn't support avro records, so you really only have one and half formats available.

+Out of the box, if you want to send arbitrary (but completely uniform) JSON into kafka, you have to write out again as lines of json objects.

+## What this image gives you

+This images gives you three things:
+1. A nicely working Confluent-enhanced kafka connect, demonstrating json to json, and avro to avro functionality
+2. Plain kafka connect
+3. My own JsonAvro converter class, which allows you to smoothly transition from a JSON-based workflow to a schemaful workflow.
+(Pending)

 ## The secret sauce
 Dependencies have been added to the POM file in the order they are needed by execution.
 This prevents the various dependency jars from